 Now, Lots Of Fiber

 As my gut health has improved, tolerance for fiber has risen dramatically.

 I now feel best when I eat a very normal, medium-to-high amount of vegetables.

 As we get healthier, we begin to feel our best eating healthier food.

 Progress = Less Restriction, More Variety

-As we heal, we’ll actually feel better eating a more varied diet — rather than the restrictive diets we were forced to rely on in the past.
+We’ll begin to feel better when eating a more varied diet, too — rather than the restrictive diets we were forced to rely on in the past.

 This has absolutely been true for me.

 As my health has improved, so has my inclination & desire for more varied foods.
 So, too, have my results after eating more diversity.